Fangal-Airbag/WiiU-Rumble-Tester/README.md

 # WiiU-Rumble-Tester

-This is a simple tester for the Rumble feature on the Wii U Gamepad
+This is a simple tester for the rumble feature on the Wii U Gamepad

 # Build